grimme-lab/xtb_docs/source/qcxms_doc/qcxms_ex.rst

    lchamb 0.25
    fullauto

 The run-type must explicitly be defined so the program knows how to handle the number of collisions.
+For the *general activation method*, use the `fullauto` command.
+For the *forced activation run-type*, the number of collisions are set by using *collno x* to set all collisions (including fragment-gas collisions (*fgc*)).
+For setting ONLY mol. ion-gas collisions, use *maxcoll x*.